Carroll may well run away with the girls district soccer title, but Keller has finally been able to exact a touch of revenge on the Lady Dragons.

 After losing 15 seniors off last year’s team, Keller is much younger.
 With four freshmen playing a role, Griffiths said he wasn’t sure at the start of the year what type of team they may field.

 “I knew we’d be OK, but I didn’t know we’d be as strong as we’ve been,” he said.
 “It’s been a nice surprise.
-We figured it out over our non-district schedule and the first 11 games (of district) and now we know they can be pretty special.”• With Timber Creek in third place, the battle for the final playoff spot involves Central and Haltom.
+We figured it out over our non-district schedule and the first 11 games (of district) and now we know they can be pretty special.”

-Timber Creek will finish up with Haltom, Keller and Fossil Ridge.• For Central, their destiny is within their own control as Haltom still awaits the Lady Chargers.
+Timber Creek will finish up with Haltom, Keller and Fossil Ridge.

 The Chargers will have another game with the Buffs after having to forfeit the first win over Haltom earlier in the season.
 An ineligible Lady Chargers player was noted by Central but the issue was promptly rectified.